 The shut-off valves are also the first place to go before any other home plumbing job, as any repair or maintenance work needs to be done with no running water in the pipes.
 Their location depends on where you live.
 Most houses have them in the basement or in a utility closet, while apartment shut-off valves are usually covered by an access panel underneath the kitchen sink or near the bathroom toilet.

 Don't Ignore Minor Leaks

 It's not uncommon for kitchen or bathroom faucets to start leaking after a few years.
-It usually starts with a drop every few seconds and gradually gets worse over time.
+It usually begins with a drop every few seconds and gradually worsens over time.
 While it may not seem like a major problem, leaky faucets will seriously affect your water bill over the long run, not to mention wasting huge quantities of clean water.
 There's also the possibility of a minor leak turning into a major one at a very bad time — when no one is home, for instance.